MEAM520/meam520_labs_core/detailed_native_linux_instructions.md

 To get started using this development environment, you must first follow the instructions to install [panda_simulator](https://github.com/justagist/panda_simulator/tree/noetic-devel), a Gazebo-based simulator for the Franka Emika Panda robot.

-We wil copy the instructions from that git repository here, for more details please see that resource.
+We will copy the instructions from that git repository here, for more details please see that resource.

 0. Install setup things necessary for later steps